Kevin-Benelli/CS-157A-Team12/README.md

 - [X] User can view the top 5 most popular companies in home page.
 - [X] User can search and filter companies by company name and location.
 - [X] User can find financial information for different level of Nurse positions.
-- [X] User can add their own financial information into the database(Partially completed).
+- [X] User can add new financial information into the database.